 The Board shapes the framework within which stakeholder relationships are developed and maintained, and the purpose of stakeholder engagement in relation to decision making and strategy.
 The Board itself has a robust programme of stakeholder engagement, aimed at identifying and understanding the interests of the Group’s customers, workforce, supply chain and strategic partners, communities, governments and investors so that the interests of these key stakeholders can be taken into consideration when decisions need to be taken.
 The Board however cannot, on its own, ensure meaningful reflection of all stakeholder views across the Group.
 In addition to the Board’s programme of stakeholder engagement, there is also a network of mature executive and business-led stakeholder relationships across the Group which complements actions taken by the Board.
 Where appropriate, feedback is reported to the Board to support the timely recognition of emerging stakeholder issues.
 There are many different ways in which the Group engages with its key stakeholders, as set out on pages 116 to 121 of the 2022 Annual Report and Accounts.
 Specific Board engagement with the Group’s workforce and shareholders is set out below.

-The Board believes that the Group’s workforce is central to the business and its long-term success.
 The Board prioritises engagement with the breadth of the employee population through its Stakeholder Voice initiative.
 Stakeholder Voice is supported by reports on key performance indicators, including an ‘engagement index’ figure (as measured by employee surveys), voluntary attrition rates, safety observations and participation rates for the My Contribution, Balfour Beatty’s employee-led change programme, where employees are encouraged to propose and develop innovative ideas to drive improvements in the Group’s operations.
 In addition to the Stakeholder Voice initiative, non-executive Directors are kept abreast of engagement opportunities throughout the year, for example through training workshops, talent activities, site visits, town halls, contract award meetings and more.
 Care is taken to ensure each non-executive Director has a broad exposure across the workforce and areas of the business.
-Non-executive Directors are encouraged to carry out site visits and are provided with a form to be completed, which helps provide a template for discussions and engagement activities.
-Topics that Directors are asked to report back on include:

 Investors play a valuable role in the corporate governance of the Company.
 The Board is committed to maintaining an open dialogue with its investors, which is achieved through a programme of structured engagement.
 A selection of investor events that took place in the year can be found within the investor calendar on page 121 of the 2022 Annual Report and Accounts.
-A similar programme is anticipated to be followed in 2022.
+A similar programme is anticipated to be followed in 2023.

-One-to-one meetings between the Group Chair, Group Chief Executive, Chief Financial Officer and individual institutional investors continued throughout 2021.
+The Group Chair, Group Chief Executive, and Chief Financial Officer held meetings with individual institutional investors throughout 2022.
 The executive Directors conducted analyst presentations following the announcement of the Group’s financial results.

-Each Committee Chair seeks regular engagement with investors on matters related to their area of responsibility and reports back to the full Board in order to keep them cognisant of all shareholder views.
+Either where requested by investors or on specific occasions, Committee Chairs will engage on matters specific to the remit of their respective committees.
 The Senior Independent Director is also available to shareholders as a separate channel to report any other views or concerns.
 In addition, management engages with proxy advisory firms to support them in their reporting to their members.

-The Company’s website provides access to full year and half year results presentation materials, including transcripts, are made available on the Company including in relation to the operations of the Group, governance, health and safety, and sustainability so that retail investors receive the same information as institutional investors.
-Retail investors are also encouraged to raise any questions they may have concerning the Company through the Company Secretary who will arrange for an appropriate response to be provided.
+The Company’s website provides access to full year and half year results information in addition to a plethora of information on the Company including in relation to the operations of the Group, governance, health and safety, and sustainability so that retail investors can keep equally as informed as institutional investors.
+Retail investors are also encouraged to raise any questions or queries they may have with the Company Secretary, who will arrange for an appropriate response to be provided.